Blubberli/nlpforSocialInteractions/graded_assignment/readme.md

 ### (More) Feature Extraction Tools
 - LFTK (https://lftk.readthedocs.io/en/latest/): we used this, can extract part of speech patterns and metrics of lexical variation and readability
 - Elfen (https://elfen.readthedocs.io/en/latest/feature_overview.html): can also extract psycholinguistic and sentiment or emotion features (e.g., valence/arousal/dominance, emotion-related words)
+--> Note: the EPITOME dataset only contains 3084 unique seeker-post-response pairs but each pair is annotated with three different types of empathy.
+If you extract, for example linguistic features, you can do it once on the seeker posts and once on the responses and save the results (that saves computation time).
 ### Requirements / Notes on the Grading

 - You need to submit a PDF file of your report.
 Minimum 4 pages, maximum 8 pages